 16. DECLARATION OF ACCEPTANCE

-l, (name), representing

-and understood the above Environmental Manager and requirements as a framework for my comp applicable development.
+l, (name), representing (company name), have read and understood the above Environmental Management Plan and hereby acknowledge its contents and requirements as a framework for my company's environmental performance during the applicable development.
 Signed: Date: